 Learn more about OpenPhone vs Google Voice and how they compare.

-2. RingCentral: The best alternative for desk phone rental options
+2. RingCentral: Best alternative for desk phone rental options

 Pros